 How hot is Aleppo pepper?

 It’s hot, but not as hot as you may expect, especially in crushed form.
-Aleppo pepper pods – which can be found in markets, but aren’t the typical way this pepper is sold – range around 10,000 Scoville heat units.
+The pods – which can be found in markets, but aren’t the typical way this pepper is sold – range around 10,000 Scoville heat units.
 That’s near the heat of the hottest possible jalapeño pepper or at the bottom range of the serrano pepper.
 It’s also well under the range of cayenne pepper, which is the base chili of many crushed red pepper recipes.

-Crushed Aleppo pepper tends to be even milder than 10,000 SHU because commonly the seeds are removed from these chilies prior to crushing.
+When crushed, it tends to be even milder than 10,000 SHU because commonly the seeds are removed from these chilies prior to crushing.
 Chilies carry much of their heat in their seeds.

 What does it look like?